the cost of SDG 2

 What can we estimate?

-While these targets are modest compared to the targets set by SDG 2, the world cannot wait for perfect information to act.
+While these objectives are modest compared to the targets set by SDG 2, the world cannot wait for perfect information to act.
 SDG 2 donors need a baseline now to build an action plan for additional spending; we do our best to provide estimates.

 How is the cost model built?